samuelruizperez/crepas/docs/ku_sund_danhead_glseq_usage.md

     sbatch project1_glseq_sbatch.sh
     ```

-9. You can always check the status of the pipeline run in the `.nextflow.log` file located in the output directory:
+9. You can always check the status of the pipeline run in the `.nextflow.log` file located in the `output/` directory:

     ```bash
     tail -f <path_to_project_directory>/glseq/output/.nextflow.log